sap-tutorials/Tutorials/tutorials/workzone-enrich-3-webdynpro-app/workzone-enrich-3-webdynpro-app.md

 ## Intro
-To add business apps to SAP Work Zone, you configure them in a tool called the **Content Manager**, located in the Work Zone Manager.
+To add business apps to SAP Work Zone, you configure them in a tool called the **Content Manager**, located in the Site Manager.
 The **Content Manager** includes various editors that you can use to configure apps, groups, roles, and catalogs.
-Once configured, the app appears as a tile in the **Applications** page of your work zone - a single page that acts as an embedded launchpad.
+Once configured, the app appears as a tile in the **Applications** page of your site - a single page that acts as an embedded launchpad.
 The page is accessed from the top-level menu of SAP Work Zone and displays the business apps that the user has permissions to launch.

 ---

-In this tutorial you're going to add one of SAP's classic applications, a Web Dynpro ABAP app, to your work zone using the **Content Manager**.
+In this tutorial you're going to add one of SAP's classic applications, a Web Dynpro ABAP app, to your site using the **Content Manager**.
 SAP's classic applications typically run on the backend of a data center.

 ### Open the Content Manager